energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 * **Team's Experience**:

 25+ Years dev & entrepeneur, primarily asp.net, SQL based systems.
 Education: B.S.
 Physics

+My speciality is really data abstraction, modeling and API development.
+I'm not an expert in cryptos, IOT, EW, or AI/OCEAN.
+I'm more of a jack of all trades system integration type of dev.
+Full stack is fine.

 Most recent: Founded, developed, managed and sold an E-Commerce business.
 Developed shopping cart platform based on asp.net/SQL.
 Our customers were dotnet developers and corporations (we developed a platform they would customize).
 Grew to 10,000 customers and $5M sales, mostly small-mid size businesses, but we also had bigger clients (Crocs, McDonalds, PGA Tour, Ed Hardy, ZGallerie, etc...).
 Had 70 employees (20 US, 50 Philippines) and 40 developers working for me at the time I sold the business in 2012.
 I then took a few years off to decompress and did photography (https://rjohnanderson.photography).
 I'm looking for my next project/startup now and blockchain solutions have my interest.
 Longer term: I have 30-years of experience in development, databases, E-commerce, embedded systems, real time command & control systems, communications systems.
 Full stack developer and manager so I can work on both front-end and back-end projects, although I prefer back-end projects which involve data management (REST API’s, etc.), analysis, retrieval, transformation and abstraction.
 Experienced with SQL and NoSQL and proficient in several languages and dev platforms.
 Have done: Development, Product Marketing, Sales, Investor Relations, CEO...so my business experience helps me to make common sense decisions when doing design and development.
 Typically work remote in rapid prototyping and other agile development environments.